Fenoprofen

-Fenoprofen is a nonsteroidal anti-inflammatory drug (NSAID).
+Fenoprofen, sold under the brand name Nalfon among others, is a nonsteroidal anti-inflammatory drug (NSAID).
 Fenoprofen calcium is used for symptomatic relief for rheumatoid arthritis, osteoarthritis, and mild to moderate pain.
 It has also been used to treat postoperative pain.
-Fenoprofen is marketed in the US as Nalfon.
 It is available as a generic medication.

 Pharmacology

 Decreases inflammation, pain, and fever, probably through inhibition of cyclooxygenase (COX-2 inhibitor) activity and prostaglandin synthesis.

 Chirality and biological activity

 Fenoprofen is chiral drug with one stereogenic center and exists as chiral twins.
 (S)-enantiomer has the desired pharmacological action where as the (R)-isomer is less active.
 It is observed that there is stereoselective bioconversion of the (R)- to (S)-fenoprofen.
 This stereoselective conversion is called chiral inversion.

 Contraindications

 History of significantly impaired renal function; patients with known hypersensitivity to any component of the product; patients who have experienced asthma, urticaria, or allergic-type reactions after taking aspirin or other NSAIDs; treatment of perioperative pain in the setting of coronary artery bypass graft (CABG) surgery.